 Magnesium has been shown to help fight inflammation by reducing markers such as CRP and interleukin-6.

 Some researchers believe that people with migraine are more likely than others to have a magnesium deficiency (

-In one study, supplementing with 1 gram of magnesium provided relief from acute migraine attacks more quickly and effectively than a common medication (
+In one older study, supplementing with 1 gram of magnesium provided relief from acute migraine attacks more quickly and effectively than a common medication (

 People with migraine may have low magnesium levels.
 Some studies show that supplementing with this mineral may provide relief from migraine attacks.

 Premenstrual syndrome (PMS) is one of the most common conditions in female-bodied people of childbearing age.
 It often causes symptoms such as water retention, abdominal cramps, tiredness, and irritability (

 This may be because magnesium levels fluctuate throughout the menstrual cycle, worsening PMS symptoms in those with a deficiency.
 As such, supplements may help reduce the severity of symptoms, including menstrual migraine attacks (33).